 Circadian rhythm and artificial light at night may affect fertility in both sexes and increase miscarriage.
 Research shows that we need 8-10 hours/night.
 We also need enough natural light each day.
 Travel between time zones can affect circadian rhythm and losing just one hour lost in a night can be disruptive and cause inflammation.
 Parents must be resilient and be cautious with their resources as the early years of a child’s life is full of sleep disruption.

 Once pregnancy is achieved no additional calories are required during the first trimester but in the second an additional 200-300/day will be important.
 The last trimester should be 400-500 extra calories/day above baseline.
 Breastfeeding requires a similar amount.

 Menopause is another powerful shift in hormones and symptoms may include insomnia, low libido, vaginal dryness and hot flashes.
-Avoiding the replacement model for this time is a choice that many women are making.
-Others are ensuring that any replacement hormones lasts a short period of time because they know this area has not been researched enough.
+Avoiding the replacement model is a choice that many women make.
+Others use the replacement model for hormones but only for a short period of time because they know this area has not been researched enough.
 Preparing for menopause means it can be an easy transition.
 Strength training increases the human growth hormone and the cascade that follows.
 Eating a nutrient dense diet and reducing caffeine can also go a long way.